Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-What I think is cool is before you said, you know, not many people at this point reach out to have chat.
+Earlier you said not many people reach out to chat.

 00:32:15:17 - 00:32:16:03